 The three most common types of Chinese rice vinegar are white, red, and black rice vinegar.
 Of the three, white rice vinegar (also simply called rice vinegar) is the easiest to find, and frequently available in major supermarkets.
 Balsamic vinegar makes an acceptable substitute for black rice vinegar if needed.Continue to 5 of 9 below.

 Made from oyster extract and spices (and frequently thickened with cornstarch and with caramel added for color), oyster sauce is used to enhance existing flavors and add a darker color to dishes.
 A vegetarian version of oyster sauce, made from mushrooms, is also available.

 06 of 09

 All it takes is a small amount of this dark colored oil, made from pressed and toasted sesame seeds, to add flavor to marinades, dips, and cooked dishes.
-Sesame oil is generally not used as a cooking oil, both because of its strong flavor and its relatively low smoke point compared to other oils such as peanut oil.
+Asian sesame oil is generally not used as a cooking oil, both because of its strong flavor and its relatively low smoke point compared to other oils such as peanut oil.

 These recipes show how sesame oil is used to lend flavor in marinades, dips, and to add the finishing touches to a dish.

 08 of 09

 Not to be confused with regular chili paste or sauce, this thick, spicy chili bean sauce is made with chilis, fermented soybeans and often fermented broad beans and a variety of seasonings.Continue to 9 of 9 below.